Marc Andreessen: Andreessen Horowitz

-Investments

-Begun with an initial capitalization of $300 million, within three years the firm grew to $2.7 billion under management across three funds.
-Andreessen Horowitz's portfolio holdings include Facebook, Foursquare, GitHub, Pinterest, Twitter, and Honor, Inc.
+Andreessen Horowitz began with an initial capitalization of $300 million; within three years the firm grew to $2.7 billion under management across three funds.
+In 2012, Andreessen Horowitz's portfolio holdings included Facebook, Foursquare, GitHub, Pinterest, Twitter and Honor Technology.
+In 2021, Business Insider notes that successful IPOs that have cemented Andreessen Horowitz's reputation include Okta, Inc., PagerDuty, Pinterest, Accolade, Slack Technologies, Lyft, DigitalOcean and Coinbase.

+Both Andreessen and the firm have an interest in crypto currency.
+In 2021, the firm launched a $2.2 billion crypto-focused fund, which was followed by a 2022 $4.5 billion fund dedicated to crypto and blockchain.
+Notable crypto and NFT startups in its portfolio include Alchemy, Dapper Labs, Avalanche, OpenSea, Solana and Yuga Labs.

+In 2023, the firm launched the American Dynamism fund, which focuses on hard tech sectors which serve national interest, including space, defense, manufacturing, robotics.
+The fund has backed companies like the defense manufacturing startup Hadrian and the hypersonic long-range rocket startup Castelion.
+In 2024, Andreessen Horowitz launched the 12-month American Dynamism Engineering Fellows Program, which was intended to recruit and train technologists.
+Also associated with the American Dynamism fund is the annual American Dynamism summit sponsored by Andreessen Horowitz, which gathers startup founders, investors, Members of Congress and Defense Department officials.
+The summit is officially non-partisan and has partnered with Democratic defense officials like former Deputy Secretary of Defense Kathleen Hicks.

 On September 1, 2009, an investor group that included Andreessen Horowitz acquired a majority stake in Skype at a valuation of $2.75 billion, which was considered risky.
 The deal paid off in May 2011 when Microsoft bought Skype for $8.5 billion.
 In 2010, the firm assisted Silicon Valley attorney Ted Wang in creating the first free standardized seed round financing documents, the Series Seed Documents.

-Andreessen first joined the eBay board of directors in 2008, and served on it for six years.
-In October 2014, Andreessen announced his resignation from the board due to the company's decision to break off its online payments unit PayPal.
+Andreessen joined the eBay board of directors in 2008 and served on it for six years.
+In October 2014, he announced his resignation from the board due to the company's decision to break off its online payments unit PayPal.
 The decision to cut ties with PayPal was a point of contention between Andreessen and investor Carl Icahn.
-Icahn advocated for the PayPal split while Andreessen opposed the spin off, resulting in public disputes.
+Icahn advocated for the PayPal split while Andreessen opposed the spin-off, resulting in public disputes.
 Andreessen was accused by Icahn of putting his own interests in front of what was best for shareholders.
-Icahn published his argument in an open letter that detailed alleged conflicts of interest in eBay's 2009 sale of Skype to a group of private investors, which included Andreessen's own firm.
+Icahn published his argument in an open letter that detailed alleged conflicts of interest in eBay's 2009 sale of Skype to a group of private investors, which included Andreessen's firm.